bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/BUGS.md

 ## Bug: Newly created threads do not appear in the table until the table is acted on (e.g. scrolling).
 ### Fix: Move tableView.reloadData to background queue.

+## Bug: Title of thread does not show in thread detail view.
+Instead, it is just "Title".
+### Fix: Fixed a typo in the prepare for segue "ViewMessageDetail".